digitalocean/k8s-adoption-journey/docs/05-ci-cd/setup-continuous-integration.md

 You should also see a new commit added in the Git history of your repo.
 It shows kustomize changes for each image that was built and tagged using latest PR merge commit id:

 ![Main Branch Workflow Kustomize Changes](kustomize_apply_img_changes.png)

+### Testing the Infra Manifests GitHub Workflow

+This goes the same way as with the previous workflows testing, the only thing that's different is that it triggers only for changes present in the `kustomize/` folder from your GitHub repository.
+You should be able to test it quickly by changing something in one of the Kustomize overlays of the online boutique project, and then create a new PR.
+Wait for the validation workflow to star, and check the progress.
+If everything goes well you should be able to merge the new PR.

+!!! tip
+    You should also test what happens if you introduce changes breaking Kustomize functionality, such as a misspelled key name in one of the YAML manifests from the `kustomize/` folder.
+The validation workflow should fail, and the associated PR rejected.

+## Additional Best Practices

 Going further, you should be able to enhance the CI process even more by following some additional best practices, such as: